bmgk/PLCTIA.NetLibrary-documentation/docs/core/PlcClient.md

 }
 ```

-Using it we can acces to all library and code elements.
-More will be described in logic section.
+Using it we can access to all library and code elements.
+More will be described in [logic](../block/code/language/lad/Basic) section.

 ``` cs
 public static void ExportProgramBlocksSource(this IPlcClient plc, TiaProgramBlockDirectory tiaDirectoryManager)